ansys/pydpf-post/docs/source/contributing.rst

 Feature Requests
 ----------------
 We encourage users to submit ideas for improvements to DPF-Post!
-Please create an issue on the `DPF-Post Issues <https://github.com/pyansys/DPF-Post/issues>`_ with a **Feature Request** label to suggest an improvement.
+Please create an issue on the `PyDPF-Post Issues <https://github.com/pyansys/DPF-Post/issues>`_ with a **Feature Request** label to suggest an improvement.
 Please use a descriptive title and provide ample background information to help the community implement that functionality.
 For example, if you would like a